opentripplanner/OpenTripPlanner/ARCHITECTURE.md

    a use-case or set of features.
 It may have an api with request/response classes.
 These are usually stateless; Hence the `Use Case Service` does normally not have a model.
 The implementing class has the same name as the interface with prefix `Default`.
- - `Domain Model` A model witch encapsulate a business area.
+ - `Domain Model` A model which encapsulate a business area.
 In the drawing two examples are shown, the `transit` and `vhicleposition` domain model.
 The transit model is more complex so the implementation have a separate `Service` and `Repository`.
 Almost all http endpoints are , read-only so the `Service` can focus on serving the http API endpoints, while the repository